mmghv/lumen-route-binding/README.md

 ### Where to Define our Bindings

-We can define our `bindings` in `bootstrap/app.php` after registering the package's service provider, **Or better**, We can create a service provider that extendes the package's service provider :
+We can define our `bindings` in `bootstrap/app.php` after registering the package's service provider, **Or better**, We can create a dedicated service provider that extendes the package's service provider :

 ```PHP
 // app/Providers/RouteBindingServiceProvider.php